liolin/PicoHS/README.md

 # PicoHs
-A line following algorithm implement with MicroHs for the Raspberry Pi Go powered by a Raspberry Pi Pico.
+A line following algorithm implemented with MicroHs for the Raspberry Pi Go powered by a Raspberry Pi Pico.

 ## Building the project
-To compile the application the following build tools must be installed (package names from Arch Linux):
+To compile the application, the following build tools must be installed (package names from Arch Linux):

 ```
 cmake
 arm-none-eabi-gcc